rupponi/.WavPlayer/README.md

 -Rohan Upponi

 NOTES FOR SETUP:
-After cloning, check to make sure these .jar files within the directory are included in the dependencies
+After cloning, check to make sure these .jar files within the directory are included in the dependencies.

 jffmpeg-1.1.0.jar
 jmf-2.1.1e.jar

+After this, make sure to set the file path of the file you want to play in the MP3Player source file where indicated.
+This is only temporary until integration with File Explorer is added.